Mowje/hpka/README.md

 It has some features that are useful when you want to run a distributed, federated network.

-It would allow adhoc user authentication, registration, deletion and key rotation
+It would allow ad-hoc user authentication, registration, deletion and key rotation

 ## Technical overview